 You can now close the Workspace Settings page.

 Next step: Authorizing AWS applications

 If you are told that your AWS account is already being monitored, do the following:

-This message can also appear if you did not use the correct Account ID and External ID from your present Stackdriver account when you created your AWS Role.
-The External ID is different for each Stackdriver account.
+This message can also appear if you didn't use the correct Account ID and External ID from your present Workspace when you created your AWS Role.
+The External ID is unique for each Workspace.

 Authorizing AWS applications

 You must perform the following steps if you do any of the following: